-The Judson University Title IX Coordinator will also assist parties involved in incidents of sexual violence, domestic violence and stalking with changing campus housing, campus work arrangements, class schedules, and obtaining and enforcing orders of protection or civil no contact orders on campus as necessary.
-The Judson University Title IX Coordinator will also provide assistance obtaining campus counseling services.
+The Judson University Title IX Coordinator will also assist parties involved in incidents of sexual violence, domestic violence and stalking with changing campus housing, campus work arrangements, class schedules, and

 Procedures for Investigating Claims of Sexual Misconduct

 The Title IX coordinator, or his/her designee, shall bear responsibility for initially investigating the circumstances of the alleged offense to the extent necessary to make a determination as to whether the allegations could constitute a violation of the Judson University Sexual Misconduct Policy.
 This includes fact-finding, collecting and documenting evidence and interviewing witnesses including the complainant and respondent.